 The academic program of the College is ideal for preparing students for public service.
 Students from all majors have entered careers in government or other public arenas.
-One path to such a career is the Leadership in the Public Interest Certificate Program, a part of the Wilson Center for Leadership in the Public Interest, which combines courses in ethics, economics and business, and government and foreign affairs, as well as an internship, in preparing students for significant roles in government.
+One path to such a career is involvement with the academic and co-curricular programs offered by the Wilson Center for Leadership in the Public Interest.
+The Wilson Center programs combine grounded theory and practice in order to help each student prepare for a lifetime of public service.
+The Wilson Center coordinates two academic minors: National Security Studies and Leadership in the Public Interest.
+Both minors are interdisciplinary and incorporate classwork from departments across the curriculum.
+The Center also houses the Wilson Leadership Fellows program and hosts numerous events throughout the year aimed towards preparing students for public service.